Start by talking with your doctor

 These are only a few questions you may want to ask.
 For more information on questions to ask your doctor, access the interactive Patient/Doctor Discussion Guide by downloading the PNH Patient Resources app below, or view a printable version here.

-You can also contact OneSource™ and speak to a registered nurse to learn more about PNH and to receive free personalized support as you manage the disease, every step of the way.
+You can also contact OneSource™ and speak to a Nurse Case Manager to learn more about PNH and to receive free personalized support as you manage the disease, every step of the way.

 You can learn about PNH from actual patient experiences, discover more about the disease from doctors treating PNH, access tools to actively help you manage your PNH, find out where to connect with others at PNH community events, and tap into support from OneSource—anytime, anywhere.